 - a stipend of up to $1,000 a year for books and supplies.

 If you attend less than full-time you will receive a portion of the payment based on the number of units of study.
 These payment rates are paid according to the length of your period of service as listed in the previous question.

-Tuition and fee payments will be made to the school (of your choice) for all established charges.
+Tuition and fee payments will be made to the school (of your choice) for all authorized charges.
 The Post-9/11 GI Bill can pay your full resident tuition at a public school.
-If you are attending a private or foreign school it will pay up to $21,970.46.
-The amount of established charges payable for the entire quarter, semester, or term will be sent directly to the school as a lump sum payment.
+If you are attending a private or foreign school it will pay up to $24,476.79.
+The amount of authorized charges payable for the entire quarter, semester, or term will be sent directly to the school as a lump sum payment.

 The monthly housing stipend will be paid based on the monthly basic allowance for housing (BAH) payable for a military member with dependents in pay grade E-5 residing in the same ZIP code for the school or campus where you take a majority of your classes.